Unleash/unleash/website/docs/user_guide/technical-debt.md

 If your toggle exceeds the expected lifetime of it's toggle type it will be marked as _potentially stale_.

-Your overall health rating is calculated based on the total amount of toggles and how many stale and potentially stale toggles you have in your project.
 One thing to note is that the report card and corresponding list are showing stats related to the currently selected project.
 If you have more than one project, you will be provided with a project selector in order to swap between the projects.

+## Health rating

+Unleash calculates a project's health rating based on the project's total number of active toggles and how many of those active toggles are stale or potentially stale.
+When you archive a toggle, it no longer counts towards your project's health rating.

+The health rating updates once every hour, so there may be some lag if you have recently added, removed, or changed the status of a toggle.

 ## Toggle list {#toggle-list}